couchbase-partners/redhat-pds/README.md

 In order to help demonstrate the Couchbase Autonomous Operator in action, we'll deploy a simple real-time analytics application that ingests tweets from Twitter's API into Couchbase.
 We will then simulate a node failure and observe how the application and Couchbase respond.

+The application is made up of 3 microservices:

+1. Tweet Ingester Service - The tweet ingester is a Java application that consumes tweet in real-time from Twitter's APIs into Couchbase.
+2. API Service - The API service is Java application that provides several REST end points for exposing data ingested by the Tweet Ingester Service.
+Under the hood, it is running SQL queries against Couchbase.
+3. UI Service - The UI service is a simple Node server that serves a React SPA (single page application).
+The UI provides visualizations of the data provided by the API Service.

 #### S2I Setup for Java Applications

 First, import the `openjdk18-openshift` [https://access.redhat.com/documentation/en-us/red_hat_jboss_middleware_for_openshift/3/html-single/red_hat_java_s2i_for_openshift/index](S2I) image.
-S2I will allow us to containerize and deploy an application on OpenShift without having to worry about writing a Dockerfile nor any YAML files!
+S2I will allow us to containerize and deploy an application on OpenShift without having to worry about writing a Dockerfile nor any yaml files!

 ```
 oc import-image registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift --confirm
 ```

-After importing this image, let's deploy a Twitter the API service first:
+After importing this image, we'll be able to deploy Java applications straight from source code using Open Shift's `new-app` command.

+#### Deploy the API Service

+First, we'll deploy the API service.

 ```
 oc new-app registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift:latest~https://github.com/couchbase-partners/redhat-pds.git \